Kentucky Dad and Two Adult Sons Take on 'Blinding Lights' Dance Challenge, Light Up TikTok With Their Moves

 That is most definitely the case for a dad from Louisville, Ky. who is causing some good old Internet breakage thanks to his participation in a TikTok dance challenge.

-It took some convincing to get the hammy patriarch of the MacFarland family — the MacFarlands, as they have dubbed themselves on TikTok — away from his screen and onto the world stage.
+It took some convincing to get the hammy patriarch of the McFarland family — the McFarlands, as they have dubbed themselves on TikTok — away from his screen and onto the world stage.
 He’s reluctant at first.
 But then he comes to his senses and answers the call.

 And oh, is this a dance.
 To the tune of The Weeknd’s hit “Blinding Lights,” the trio’s choreography is on point and their makeshift stage presence is through the roof.
-Papa MacFarland is giving you jubilant arms as he swims through the air.
+Papa McFarland is giving you jubilant arms as he swims through the air.
 He is giving you footwork so fancy it’s your new workout plan.
 He is giving you Michelle Kwan-level confidence as he is lifted overhead by his sons.

 Understandably, the video has been liked 1.6 million times since its original posting.
 Just strap on your sneakers and try to match his aspirational agility.